WhoIsSethDaniel/goldsmith.nvim/README.md

 ```lua
 require("goldsmith").config({ autoconfig = false })
 ```
 There are many other options.
-See the [wiki](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Configurations) and the Goldsmith [:help documentation](https://github.com/WhoIsSethDaniel/goldsmith.nvim/blob/main/doc/goldsmith.txt) for much more information.
+See the [configuration page](https://github.com/WhoIsSethDaniel/goldsmith.nvim/wiki/Configurations) on the wiki and the Goldsmith [:help documentation](https://github.com/WhoIsSethDaniel/goldsmith.nvim/blob/main/doc/goldsmith.txt) for much more information.

 # Minimal Requirements